-Machu Picchu, Peru – A Living Wonder Leading the Climate Revolution
+Machu Picchu, Peru – Leading Climate Action in Tourism

 Amidst the lush Peruvian Andes, Machu Picchu—one of the world’s most iconic cultural and natural landmarks—is redefining what it means to be a sustainable travel destination.
 With over 1.5 million visitors each year, the challenge was immense—but the will to act was even greater.